BerkeleyTrue/dotfiles/dvlpmnt/wrkst/kanban.md

 ## To Do

+- build dictionary
 - install aniseed in pack
+- add harden linux role
 - clone  and install fennel ts grammer in dvl
-- build dictionary
 - clone and install haskell-language-server
 - install crypto-egg project in dvl
 - enable docker service